 .NET Framework 4.8 is available on Windows Update, WSUS and MU Catalog

-We are happy to announce that Microsoft .NET Framework 4.8 is now available on Windows Update, Windows Server Update Services (WSUS) and Microsoft Update (MU) Catalog.
-This release includes quality and reliability fixes based on feedback since the .NET Framework 4.8 initial release.
+We are happy to announce that Microsoft .NET Framework 4.8 has been refreshed and is now available on Windows Update, Windows Server Update Services (WSUS) and Microsoft Update (MU) Catalog.
+This release includes all quality and reliability fixes since the .NET Framework 4.8 initial release.

 .NET Framework 4.8 is available for the following client and server platforms: